Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/lowThrustTrajectory.rst

 .. class:: HodographicShapingLegSettings

 This class defines the settings to construct a :literal:`HodographicShaping` object, which will provide a preliminary, hodographically shaped trajectory design.
-For more details about the hodographic shaping method, the reader is referred to (ADD REFERENCE).
+For more details about the hodographic shaping method, the reader is referred to :ref:`tudatFeaturesHodographicShaping`).
 The definition of :literal:`HodographicShapingLegSettings` requires the user to specify the base functions to be used for the trajectory shaping, and the values of the free parameters,  if any.

 .. code-block:: cpp